Updated November 2018

 The Spanish love their Lottery and everyone takes part in the annual “Loteria de Navidad” on 22nd December.

-Most families will have a big meal on 24th December and then settle in for the night or go to the local church for Midnight Mass.
-Christmas Eve referred to as “Nochebuena” meaning Goodnight.
+Most families or groups of friends will have a big meal together late in the evening on 24th December and then settle in for the night, have a drink or two, sing carols or go to the local church for Midnight Mass.
+Christmas Eve is referred to as “Nochebuena” meaning Goodnight.
+It’s quite a formal affair and people tend to get dressed up.

-The 25th December is a quiet and relaxed affair in Spain.
+The 25th December is quiet and relaxed in Spain.
 It’s a day to spend time with the family.
 It’s common for people to go for a walk or visit a local bar.
+Eat leftovers from last nights feast, open a few presents and have a few drinks.

 Day of the Innocent